Schemex: Discovering Structural Abstractions from Examples: Schemex System

 \subsubsection{Stage 2: Abstraction.}

-Sam clicks Infer Dimensions to dive deeper into the Theoretical Contributions cluster (see Figure \ref{fig:abstraction}).
-Schemex proposes four candidate dimensions: Contextual Framework, Gaps in Existing Literature, Methodological Approach, and Findings and Contributions.
-Each dimension is listed in the interface, and Sam opens the side panel to view how individual examples reflect it.
-A dimension-example matrix provides judgments for each dimension (yes/partial/no), again linked to citations from the abstracts.
+Sam clicks ``Infer Dimensions'' to dive deeper into the \textit{Theoretical Contributions} cluster (see Figure \ref{fig:abstraction}).
+Schemex proposes four candidate dimensions: \textit{Contextual Framework}, \textit{Gaps in Existing Literature}, \textit{Methodological Approach}, and \textit{Findings}.
+Sam opens the side panel to view how individual examples map to each dimension via a yes/partial/no matrix linked to citations from the example abstracts.